 Begin, by reviewing the fundamentals of structural geology, maps, and mathematics before moving onto the more advanced modules.

 You’ll receive advanced training in structural geology and tectonics, in geological model construction, and the practical application of structural geology.
-You will also gain training in interpreting sub-surface data and the principals underlying data acquisition and processing and will have the opportunity to specialise in either hydrocarbon, geothermal or ores options within semester 2.
+You will also gain training in interpreting sub-surface data and the principals underlying data acquisition and processing and will have the opportunity to specialise in either hydrocarbon, geothermal or ores options within semester two.

 You’ll also undertake professional and research level training in structural geology and basin evolution from regional, to basin, to reservoir/deposit scale.